 I think it is important for people interested in using the trolley to contact their store manager and find out the arrangements.
 I’m not sure if this will differ from store to store.

 If your local store is not on the list please contact Coles customer service on 1800 061 562 and press 7 on the menu to speak to an operator.
 Make an enquiry to see if your local store can be added to the list and let them know how helpful this would be to your family.

-700 Woolworths stores were to take delivery of a special needs trolley in June and July this year.
+700 Woolworths stores were to take delivery of an accessible trolley in June and July this year.
 From what I have seen they are similar to the Coles ones pictured above.
 I was hoping to receive a list of locations to share with you but frustratingly Woolworths have said they don’t have one.

 Woolworths have told me that the trolley will not be available in stores which are situated in shopping centres that have travelators, as it is not safe to use on a travelator.

 For our friends in the UK it is great to see that Sainsbury’s supermarkets are providing special needs trolleys in their stores.

 Thanks to Katie for sending this cute pic of her daughter Prunella in a Sainsbury’s trolley which is fitted with the Firefly Goto seat.
 Thanks to Nicola for sending the photo of the seat for closer scrutiny!

 Katie said “Thought I would share this pic as know you are interested in adapted trolleys in UK.
 This is my daughter (Prunella, 6, spastic quad cp) on our first trip in a trolley today thanks to Sainsbury’s putting the firefly goto seat into their adapted trolley.”